rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * Path to files to version: Defaults to $(Build.SourcesDirectory)
 * Version number: Defaults to $(Build.BuildNumber)
 * [Advanced] Version Regex: The filter used to extract the version number from the build.
+Default to '\d+\.\d+\.\d+\.\d+'
+* [Output] OutputVersion: Outputs the actual version number extracted from build number.

+The Assembly versioner also takes the following Advanced option

+* [Advanced] Field: The name of the version field to update, if blank updates all.
+Default is empty

 The DACPAC versioner also takes the following Advanced option